Top 10 Of Motorcycle Crashes & How To Avoid Them

 What You Can Do

-You can avoid lane splitting accidents by not participating in this practice in the first place.
-If you decide to do it, only do it at slow speeds and do not operate your bike at any more than 10 MPH than the cars you are passing.
+You can help avoid lane-splitting accidents by not participating in this practice in the first place.
+If you decide to do it, only do it at slow speeds, and do not operate your bike at any more than 10 MPH faster than the cars you are passing.
 When traffic speeds begin to pick up again, you want to stop riding in the middle.
-If you see a gap in traffic and are not entirely sure you will fit it, don’t attempt it.
-You should also avoid passing between two long vehicles that are positioned parallel to each other.
+If you see a gap in traffic and are not entirely sure you will fit in it, don’t attempt it.
+Avoid passing between two long vehicles that are positioned parallel to each other.

 7. Group Riding

-Similar to lane splitting, riding with other bikers can cause the same types of collisions.
-It’s not technically considered lane splitting, but it comes with the same risks.
-Every biker in your group needs to understand and follow stagger formation to keep everyone safe.
-Doing so will improve visibility for everyone and allows for riders to move out of line if necessary.
+Group riding can involve risks similar to those of lane splitting, such as close proximity and limited maneuvering space.
+Every biker in your group needs to understand and follow stagger formation to help keep everyone safe.
+It can help improve visibility for everyone and allow riders to move out of line if necessary.

 What You Can Do